Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Discussions

 \section{Discussions}

-Our causal importance explanation mechanism is a post-hoc explanation method using data collected by an already learned policy.
+Our causal importance explanation mechanism is a post-hoc explanation method that uses data collected by an already learned policy.
 We focus on providing local explanations based on a particular state and action.
 Counterfactual reasoning is required to recover the exogenous variables and estimate the effect on the given state and action.
-In this case, the intervention operation is not enough to achieve this goal, which can only evaluate the average results (population) over the exogenous variables, which is not a local explanation for the given state.
+In this case, the intervention operation is not enough to achieve this goal, as it can only evaluate the average results (population) over the exogenous variables, which is not a local explanation for the given state.

-To compute the causal importance vector defined in Eq.~(\ref{eq:impor_ve}), we need to choose a perturbation value $\delta$.
-As shown in Table~\ref{tb:score}, the importance may depend on $\delta$.
-Therefore, it is not meaningful to compare importance vectors calculating with different $\delta$.
-This is a common issue of perturbation-based algorithms, including the saliency map method.
-In our case, $\delta$ should be as small as possible but still be computationally feasible.
-A more detailed sensitivity analysis and normalization on the perturbation value $\delta$ can be found in Appendix~\ref{sec:sens}.